kgrid/ActivatorManual/getting_started.md

 # Getting Started

 There are two ways to utilize the execution stack: \(1\) load to the execution stack \(pull from the library\), and \(2\) download and direct upload.
+Direct upload may be useful when testing during development by eliminating the library steps.
 First, we will show how to load to the execution stack by pulling from the ObjectTeller library.

 ### Load to Execution Stack: Basic Steps